npxTSC/SparkletBlog/_posts/2024-09-06-devons-cluckin-nonsense.md

 The above is a true story, and it happened every time school was over for the day.
 The guitar in this track represents the music playing on my earbuds, trying to drown out the ambient.
 Throughout the entire track, the sound of people talking doesn't stop, because the feelings of isolation aren't constrained to just a single bus ride.
 No, you'll feel that way at lunch time, or walking down the hall and seeing a group of friends talking about something you're interested in.
 There is no running away from the feeling, and it must be addressed directly.

 This track is special to me because it was my first time recording anything on an electric guitar.
-During my time being institutionalized for my depression, I was bored as hell with no access to my online friends or my music, and promised myself I'd learn guitar as soon as I got out.
-I created most of the track before this, but I decided to overdub it with a real recording reversed at the end of the track because I realized how easy it was to play.
+During my time at the hospital for my depression, I was bored as hell with no access to my online friends or my music, and promised myself I'd learn guitar as soon as I got out.
+I created most of the track on my computer before this, but I decided to overdub it with a real recording reversed at the end of the track because I realized how easy it was to play.
 The only chords on the electric guitar part are E and D, both some of the first chords any newbie guitar player learns to play.

 It's also special to me because it was my first time trying a new synth.
 Around this time, I bought Serum, a wavetable synthesizer plugin, and I was trying to learn how to use it.
 The fuzzy synth in this track is a preset I made myself using saw waves.
 I named it "External" and saved it for use in other tracks as you'll see later.
 I still use it in a lot of my tracks today.

 ### Kayleigh

 Following the topic of loneliness, we have a more upbeat and positive track about remembering the good times with someone you used to know.
 This track, originally named "For Kayleigh," is about a friend I had in elementary school who I lost touch with after she moved to a different state.
 It makes me sound like an old man to say this, but most kids nowadays will not know the experience of losing a friend due to lack of contact methods.
-I still remember her and have the cute Pikachu hat she gave me on my birthday.
+I still remember her and still have the cute Pikachu hat she gave me on my birthday.
 I hope she's doing well.

 This has a chiptune synth, high violins, and a soft piano; it has everything you need to make a song sound nostalgic. 😆